RISC-KC/basic_rv32s/guidelines/development_log.md

 ![RV32I46F](/diagrams/design_archive/RV32I46F/RV32I46F.drawio.png)

 Now I’ll switch branches to design the RV32I46F top module.
-Uh… I renamed the branch that implemented the Trap Controller (feat/exception_detector) to “Trap Controller,” pushed, opened a PR, and merged into develop.
+Uh...
+I renamed the branch that implemented the Trap Controller (feat/exception_detector) to “Trap Controller,” pushed, opened a PR, and merged into develop.
-To do RV32I46F on a new branch, I should branch off develop with those changes already merged… for now I’m separately developing a file parser.
+To do RV32I46F on a new branch, I should branch off develop with those changes already merged... for now I’m separately developing a file parser.
 It should be fine; I’ll probably PR it tomorrow.

-Other than updating diagrams, tweaking GitHub branches, and signing up for arXiv, I didn’t do much…
+Other than updating diagrams, tweaking GitHub branches, and signing up for arXiv, I didn’t do much...
-Oh, the research notes I left yesterday… hmm…
+Oh, the research notes I left yesterday... hmm...

 I want to do more tomorrow, but I’ve also got cooking-support duty, so I’ll just go as far as I can.
 Let’s do our best.